-The Code of Conduct requires all officers, employees, contractors, agents or people associated with the Company to report any potential breaches to the Company Secretary under the whistleblower program.
+Adelaide Brighton has a strong culture of doing the right thing.
+The Code of Conduct requires all officers, employees, contractors, agents or people associated with the Company to report any potential breaches of the Code to the Company Secretary under the whistleblower program.
 This may be done anonymously.
 The Board of Adelaide Brighton, and management across the Group, takes compliance with the Code of Conduct seriously.
-During the year, personnel throughout the Group were reminded about the Company's whistleblower program when they were informed of the updated Code of Conduct.
+Recently, personnel throughout the Group were reminded about the Company's whistleblower program and the importance of identifying and addressing any issues as early as possible.